Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 ### Users
 - The USERS collection helps tie recipes to users of the website and to manage access to certain functionalities on the site.
     - **Create** User Id's are created when the user registers for the first time.
 The user can then return with their login data.
-    - **Read** The user can read the categories and read through the recipes that are shown.
-They can then add their own recipes.
+    - **Read** Users are displayed on the profile page and used in determining if a user can add, update or delete recipes,
-    - **Update** The user can only add/edit their own added recipes at this point.
+    - **Update** User records are not updated at this time,  features that expand the profile to include an avatar and email would eventually include updating USER records.
-    - **Delete** The user can only delete their own added recipes here.
-They have no access to other recipes added/edited as they are not the users.
+    - **Delete** users are not deleted at this time.

 ### Recipes
 - The RECIPES collection stores data about how to create holiday treats.